annotation/text-fabric/tf/docs/about/usefunc.md

 ## Hoisting

-The result of `A = use()` is that the variable `A` holds an object, the TF-app, loaded in memory, offering an API to the corpus data.
+The result of `A = use()` is that the variable `A` holds an object, the corpus app, loaded in memory, offering an API to the corpus data.
 You get that API by `api = A.api`, and then you have access to the particular members such as